 Other Data-Wiping Tools

 Avast! called attention to this because they sell a product that can fix the problem for you.
-Avast!’s anti-theft app has the ability to perform a “thorough wipe” of an Android device, which is an alternative factory reset that ensures your files can’t be recovered.
+Avast!’s anti-theft app [No Longer Available] has the ability to perform a “thorough wipe” of an Android device, which is an alternative factory reset that ensures your files can’t be recovered.

 We like Avast!’s Android security tools — their anti-theft is a great product that can even use root access to hide itself in the system partition so it can survive factory resets — but it just isn’t necessary here.
 Rather than using their anti-theft tool, you can perform a safe reset using the encryption and factory-reset features found in Android itself.
 You don’t need any additional software for this, whether it’s Avast! or any other anti-theft app.